RedBucketRealty/Planning/business_requirements.md

 ## Compliance

 - A KYC intake service for individual and corporate users.
+- A service that archives all data associated with every payment for compliance assurance.
 - A KYC verification service.
 It should delete data after it has been used, or within 30-90 days, whichever sooner.
 - A service that allows business side modification of KYC data without disclosing stored data.
 - A service that monitors internal compliance operations and audits.
 - A service that securely signs and timestamps internal files.
 - A service that securely signs and timestamps external files.
 - A service for policy compliance automation, such as terms of use, agreements, contracts, etc.
+- Services should be designed to comply with privacy regulations and standards in the US, India, the EU, and globally.
+- Services should be designed to comply with consumer safety regulations in the US, India, the EU, and globally.
+- A service for automated data audits and alerting.

 ## Analytics

 - A fleet of services for analytics workloads.
 - A fleet of ETL services for the following data:
   - Customer orders
+  - Favorites
+  - Payments
   - Products
   - User trends
   - Referrals
   - Reviews
   - Surveys
+  - Brand sentiment
+  - Social
+  - Recommendation and referral feedback
+  - Blog and digital relationships

 ## Security and data

 - A data policy should be made.
 - Data policy should follow all relevant laws, and be stored in accordance with industry best practices.
 - Security decisions should be made in accordance with industry best practices, government recommendations, and recommendations from NIST (US).
+- Data backup, restore, and necessary migration processes should be developed.
+- A service for security incident alerting.

 ### User data